LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 - Compiler: Python
 - Prerequisite: [Access to RDP credentials](#prerequisite)

-## Introduction
+## <a id="introduction"></a>Introduction

 The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy to use Web base API.
-The consumers which are data scientist, financial coder or trader can use any programming languages that support HTTP request-response and JSON message to retrieve content from RDP in a straightforward way.
+The developers which are data scientist, financial coder or trader can use any programming languages that support HTTP request-response and JSON message to retrieve content from RDP in a straightforward way.
 An example use case are data scientists or trader use [Python language](https://www.python.org/) with the [requests library](https://requests.readthedocs.io/en/master/) to get data from RDP and visualize that data in [Jupyter Notebook](https://jupyter.org/) application.

 The [Refinitiv Data Platform Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) are ease-of-use APIs defining a set of uniform interfaces providing the developer access to the Refinitiv Data Platform.
-It simplify the API interface that even easier than using RDP APIs with Python and requests library directly.
+The libraries let developers can get data easier than using RDP APIs with Python and requests library directly.

 This article demonstrates how easy developers can get Refinitiv content via RDP Libraries by comparing the application source code using RDP Libraries ```PlatformSession ``` versus the code using Python/requests to get the same data.
 The comparison also can be applied to developers who use other Python HTTP libraries such as [http.client](https://docs.python.org/3.7/library/http.client.html#module-http.client) or [urllib.request](https://docs.python.org/3.7/library/urllib.request.html#module-urllib.request).